Interior Plants - We are What We Breathe

 - Chinese evergreen (aglaonema crispum) good for lower light levels

-The above plants have the ability to filter out benzene, formaldehyde, trichloroethylene(TCE), toluene, octane, terpene, carbon monoxide, and restore good humidity levels to interior environments.
+The above plants can filter out benzene, formaldehyde, trichloroethylene(TCE), toluene, octane, terpene, carbon monoxide, and restore good humidity levels to interior environments.